 You have likely seen cleaning charts and routines floating all across the web telling you to do a little cleaning every single day to make cleaning not so difficult.
 They either tell you to clean one room a day or to do a particular task each day.

 I like the concept behind it, and I have tried and tried to do that method for many years, but I don’t anymore.
 I felt like something was wrong with me because I was constantly cleaning and never had a fully clean house!
+I also found important cleaning tasks were often bypassed or forgotten.
+For example, before I went ahead with a gutter guard installation, my gutters were always filled with leaves in the autumn and winter months!

 Now hear me well.
 If you use this method in your home and it works for you, please do not change it.
 If you love it and it eases your stress level, there is no reason to change it!
 Everyone has different needs and systems that work for them, and I am going to share with you what works for me.
+I know that some people really struggle with cleaning though, either because they don’t like it, or they simply just don’t have the time.
+So if you find yourself in a similar boat then it might be easier for you to check out a company like Sparkle & Shine who can help you keep your house clean.

 One big cleaning day